fenxu/azure-powershell-docs-prod/azure/ServiceManagement/Azure.Networking/v3.0.0/Set-AzureVNetGateway.md

 PS C:\>Set-AzureVNetGateway -Connect -VnetName "ContosoProdNet" -LocalNetworkSiteName "ContosoBranchOffice"
 ```

-This command enables the virtual network gateway between the azure_2 virtual network named ContosoProdNet and the VPN device for the local network site named ContosoBranchOffice.
+This command enables the virtual network gateway between the Azure virtual network named ContosoProdNet and the VPN device for the local network site named ContosoBranchOffice.

 ### Example 2: Disable a virtual network gateway for a virtual network
 ```
 PS C:\>Set-AzureVNetGateway -Disconnect -VnetName "ContosoProdNet" -LocalNetworkSiteName "ContosoBranchOffice"
 ```

-This command disables the virtual network gateway between the azure_2 virtual network named ContosoProdNet and the VPN device for the local network site named ContosoBranchOffice.
+This command disables the virtual network gateway between the Azure virtual network named ContosoProdNet and the VPN device for the local network site named ContosoBranchOffice.

 ## PARAMETERS